-The opposite of being yourself, don’t be yourself, is probably what you need if you’re looking for some sort of aid with the problems you’re facing in your life right now.
+The opposite of being yourself – don’t be yourself – is probably what you need if you’re looking for some sort of aid with the problems you’re facing in your life right now.

-Let me explain why this counterintuitive approach can actually be what you’ve been looking for all these years.
+Don’t believe me?
+I don’t blame you.
+We are all brainwashed.
+But if you have 10 minutes at your disposal, allow me, please, to explain why this counterintuitive approach can actually be what you’ve been looking for all these years.

 Let me ask you something: Are you happy?
 Fulfilled?
 Do you feel like you’re doing meaningful work?